quassy/prefect/docs/core/concepts/logging.md

     logger.warning("A warning message.")
 ```

-!!! tip Make sure to only access context while your task is running
+!!! tip "Make sure to only access context while your task is running"
     The Prefect `context` is populated when your task runs.
 Therefore, you should only access the context logger while your task is running.
 For example, this WON'T work:

     ```python